swiss-territorial-data-lab/proj-dolines/README.md

 pip install -r requirements.txt
 ```

-If you encounter difficulties with the `lidar` libary, pleas refer to the [official documentation](https://lidar.gishub.org/installation/).
+If you encounter difficulties with the `lidar` libary, please refer to the [official documentation](https://lidar.gishub.org/installation/).

 ## Data